Chrisfriend38/pt-be-airbnc/README.md

 # Tidying up the Utils Function

 * Create a Utils folder
-* Insert Uitls folder inside here and make sure it is linked correctly to utils.test.js
+* Insert Uitls file inside utils folder and make sure it is linked correctly to utils.test.js
 * Improving Visibility / Navigation within the db folder